microideax/FeedforwardNet/README.md

 - cd to caffe_converter.
 - run ./run.sh to compile the converter codes.
 - use ./caffe_converter targeted.prototxt targeted.caffemodel [targeted.binarymodel] to convert the input caffemodel.
+The detailed explanation and instructions are located in [caffe_converter](./caffe_converter).

 2. generate the targeted network with the net_config_params.txt from caffe_converter:
 - navigate to codeGenerator folder.
 - cp ../caffe_converter/net_config_params.txt ./
 - run ./run_generator.sh and follow the instruction with correct paths,file names and data types.
+The detailed explanation and instructions are located in [codeGenerator](./codeGenerator).

 3. test the generated network in C++:
 - navigate to FeedforwardNet/example/, the newly generated network is located here in test_demo/.